 What’s the best drill bit for ceramic tile?

-You need masonry bits like these (usually marked for concrete, cement, ceramic tile, and more).
+You need carbide-tipped drill bits, also called masonry bits, like these (usually marked for concrete, cement, ceramic tile, and more).

 Can you hang heavy things on tile?

 In my experience, things in tile just need to be secured the same as in drywall.
-Be sure to use proper screws, anchors, and weight-bearing hardware.
+Be sure to use a stud finder and proper screws, anchors (if there is no stud), and weight-bearing hardware.

-Now go forth and feel free to tile away to your heart’s content. 😉 And don’t forget to pin it!
+Now go forth and feel free to tile away in kitchens, showers, bathrooms, and more to your heart’s content. 😉 And don’t forget to pin it!

 SHOP THE SPACES AND TOOLS FROM THIS POST: